-Faculty members are free to develop their own methods of evaluating the performance of students in their classes, both undergraduate and graduate, but they are required to make the methods of evaluation to be used known in writing before the end of the fourth class day each semester and the second class day each summer term.
+Faculty members are free to develop their own methods of evaluating the performance of students in their classes, both undergraduate and graduate, but they are required to make the methods of evaluation to be used known in writing by the first class day.
 Responsibility for assuring adequate methods of evaluation rests with departmental faculties and is subject to administrative review.
 In courses with multiple sections, departments should provide for necessary coordination.
 Materials used in evaluating a student’s performance must be collected by the instructor at or before the regularly scheduled final examination.
 The final examination is a common method of final evaluation in courses.

-Letter grades are used to record the instructor’s evaluation of students’ performance in a course.
+Letter grades are used to record the instructor’s evaluation of student performance in a course.
 The following grades are used: A, A-, B+, B, B-, C+, C, C-, D+, D, D-, and F.

 Grades are given by semester; however, in a course extending through two or three semesters, credit is not counted toward the degree until all semesters have been completed.